simonmysun/scd41-mqtt-rpi1b/rpi.md

 ```

-## publish to mqtt server
+## Publishing to mqtt server
-Here we use mosquitto to publish to my mqtt server.
-The server side is also mosquitto so I use it again in client side.
+Here we use Eclipse Mosquitto&trade; ([ref](https://mosquitto.org/)) to publish to my mqtt server.
+The server side is also Mosquitto so I use it again in client side.

 ```bash
 apt install libmosquitto-dev